Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: Introduction

-In this work, we also consider the Bn stars which have similar stellar properties as the Be stars (\textit{i.e.} rapid rotation and span a wide range of spectral sub-types usually B7 to A2), but have never been observed to have a disk.
-The `n' in `Bn' indicates nebulous absorption lines (usually metals), which are widened due to high $v\sin{i}$ \citep{Cochetti2020}.
-Despite the name, the origin of these lines is now understood as being purely photospheric.
-Similar to the Be stars, it is not known how Bn stars acquired their present-day rapid rotation.
-Whatever (still unknown) physical mechanisms act in Be stars to create out-flowing disks must not (efficiently) operate in Bn stars (otherwise they would create disks and be known as Be stars).
-Alternatively, Bn stars might either exhibit emission sufficiently rarely or possess only quite tenuous disks that they have not, so far, been classified as Be stars.
-Regardless, studying the population of Bn stars is therefore important to understand the rotational evolution of massive stars at large, and also to elucidate the Be phenomenon -- the actual physical mechanism that ejects mass and angular momentum, and that is either lacking or operating at small efficiencies in Bn stars.
+Just like the Be stars, it is unknown how Bn stars acquired their present-day rapid rotation.
+Whatever physical mechanisms act in Be stars to create outflowing disks they must not operate (efficiently) in Bn stars (otherwise they would create disks and be known as Be stars).
+Alternatively, Bn stars might either exhibit emission sufficiently rarely (they could simply be dormant Be stars) or possess only quite tenuous disks, so that they have not been classified as Be stars.
+Regardless, studying the population of Bn stars is important for understanding the rotational evolution of massive stars, and for elucidating the Be phenomenon -- the actual physical mechanism that ejects mass and angular momentum, and that is either lacking or operating at low efficiencies in Bn stars.

-Stellar rotation is important during main sequence (MS) evolution through potential mass loss and the mixing of chemical elements.
-It is also not clear how this rotation impacts post-MS stages.
-It is thought that Be stars may have achieved their rapid rotation from birth on the zero age main sequence (ZAMS) \citep{Martayan2006}, through single-star evolutionary processes \citep{Georgy2013}, via binary interactions \citep{Pols1991}, or by some combination of these.
-The decretion disks of Be stars transport angular momentum and mass out of the star, and are thus important for understanding the current and future evolution of these objects after they have acquired their rapid rotation.
-With time-series observations, the angular momentum and mass flux can be calculated, providing a unique probe of these evolutionary processes \citep{Rimulo2018,Vieira2017} which can then be used to calibrate stellar evolution models \citep[\textit{e.g.}][]{Granada2013}.
+Stellar rotation is important during main sequence (MS) evolution since it influences mass loss and the mixing of chemical elements and may impact post-MS stages, although this remains unclear.
+Be stars may have achieved their rapid rotation from birth on the zero age main sequence (ZAMS) \citep{Martayan2006}, through single-star evolutionary processes \citep{Georgy2013}, via binary interactions \citep{Pols1991}, or by some combination of these.
+The VDDs of Be stars transport angular momentum and mass out, and are important for understanding the current and future evolution of these objects.
+With time-series observations, the angular momentum and mass flux can be calculated, providing a unique probe of these evolutionary processes \citep{Rimulo2018,Vieira2017} which can then be used to calibrate stellar evolution models \citep[\textit{e.g.,}][]{Granada2013}.